bugsnag/bugsnag-expo/test/README.md

 ## Requirements

-The requirements for a machine building the test fixture on CLI can be found within the `platforms-ansible` repository.
+The requirements for a machine building the test fixture on CLI can be found within our private `platforms-ansible` repository.

 ## Build process